cibernox/cibernox.github.io/source/_posts/2014-09-28-why-i-believe-that-ember-cli-is-a-game-changer.markdown

 That is a truly game-changer for me.

 I can't imagine the frontend development following any path other than this.
 Share and reuse code like this is the way to go.
-I don't know how much will other competitor projects to have its own toolset as ember does, but I don't think they can remain on the sidelines much longer.
+I don't know how much will take to other competitor projects to have its own toolset as ember does, but I don't think they can remain on the sidelines much longer.